 What to eat and where: The Mikelatos Restaurant, Votsalo Restaurant, and Taverna Socrates are favorites.
 While there try out stuffed octopus, dolmadakia, fried mixed vegetables and small meatballs prepared with potatoes, courgettes, spices and such.

 Greece is full of historical wonders and has mythology which dates back thousands of years.
 Its prowess in literature is equally matched by the natural surrounds it and the food which has been born from it as a result.
 Greece offers everything which a traveler could ever want.
 Which one of these tourist places in Greece has made it to your special bucket list of the year 2019?
-Greece is a popular destination among honeymooners and explorers.
+Greece is a popular destination among honeymooners and explorers; there are many nice places to visit in Greece for honeymoon!
 If you want to explore this Mediterranean country, plan an exciting trip to Greece and have a unique holiday experience.

 Looking To Book An International Holiday?